davidpots/playsongnotes/downloads.md

   </div>

+## UPDATE: April 19, 2021

+Quick heads up!
+At the moment ~25% of my educational "song" PDF are unavailable (and this will remain the case for at least a few weeks).
+This is because of some copyright issues I'm in the middle of working my way through.
+I'm actively working to reach an arrangement with the rights holders, so they can be properly credited & compensated.
+Fortunately, the vast majority of my PDFs remain available -- and 100% my video lessons remain available on this site and my YouTube channel.

+👉 For more about the copyright situation, [check out this update](https://www.patreon.com/posts/quick-audio-50243544) I posted on Patreon (no login required).
+Thanks!

-## How to access my premium PDFs
+## How to access my educational PDFs

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-wUT2i9GHmM?showinfo=0" frameborder="0" allowfullscreen></iframe>

-<p>Support me on Patreon ($3/month, cancel anytime) to get access to the growing catalog of 200+ PDFs I’ve been creating since August 2018.
+<p>Support me on Patreon ($3/month, cancel anytime) to get access to the growing catalog of 200+ educational PDFs I’ve been creating since August 2018.
 I have been adding ~1-2 new lessons a week (video and PDF).</p>

 <p>Annual plans are also available (which saves you 15%).
 Thanks for supporting me and this project, it means a lot!</p>